dhellmann/pymotw-3/source/enum/index.rst

 =========================

 Enum members with the same value are tracked as alias references to the same member object.
-Any aliases do not cause repeated values to be present in the iterator for the :class:`Enum`.
+Aliases do not cause repeated values to be present in the iterator for the :class:`Enum`.

 .. literalinclude:: enum_aliases.py